Share this guide:

 This will depend on a few different factors, namely how quickly you can pay it back.
 If you can return it quickly, you will pay a lot less than if you need it for several months.

-Secondly, a lender will look at your credit score.
+One thing that can have a big impact on how much you will pay back is your credit score.
 If your overall rating is bad, then you might be forced to pay higher interest rates.
 This is because you will be deemed a riskier investment.

 Other factors to be aware of when taking out £500 loans are: